Ensuring Data Security and Confidentiality in Language Services

 With the emergence of AI and machine translation (MT) tools, additional challenges arise regarding data confidentiality.
 LSPs have proactively addressed these issues by:

-- By linking technology with security, LSPs can enhance productivity through the use of AI without putting sensitive information at risk.
+• By linking technology with security, LSPs can enhance productivity using AI without putting sensitive information at risk.

 Conclusion